 The acquisition and subsequent shutdown reinforced concerns about consolidation in the legal research market.
 With Thomson Reuters (Westlaw) and RELX (LexisNexis) controlling the vast majority of the market, smaller competitors face constant acquisition pressure.

 Legal professionals and industry observers have expressed concern that this consolidation reduces competition, keeps prices high, and limits innovation.
+For a deeper look at how AI is reshaping the legal landscape, see our guide on AI tools for law firms.

 In response to the CaseText shutdown, several independent legal AI platforms have gained traction.
 These new entrants are positioning themselves as affordable, innovative alternatives to the legacy providers: